We are happy to help you

 Nowhere is the connection more visible than in the Sjoerd Vroonland’s ‘Clamp’ series.
 ‘Of course, I am, originally, a wooden furniture guy.
 And that is where the construction, the way in which various parts connect, is truly at the heart of your design.
 This time, I did not opt for wood but for a metal frame, containing a table top made out of two parts, each a different material.
 It was exciting to me to see and to show how one material grabs hold of the other.
 Therefore, in that metal embrace, the clamp is left in plain sight.
 The table tops are made using off-cuts, whenever possible, for optimum use of the natural materials.
 Customers can select the combination—there are three types of marble and two types of wood—, giving them an active influence over their own interiors.
 This fits well within the current philosophy of individuality and flexibility.’

-Hundreds of brands can’t wait to showcase their latest and greatest products from their best designers at the 60th edition of Salone del Mobile 2022 (7–12 June).
+Hundreds of brands can’t wait to showcase their latest and greatest products from their best designers at Design Post X ORGATEC 2022 (25-29 October, Köln).
 World-renowned Dutch furniture brand LINTELOO will be there too, naturally.
 The company is proud of its compelling series of new products by seven highly skilled designers: three Dutch, two Canadian, one French and one German.
 Each one of the eleven items are consonant with LINTELOO, which is known for its innovative and durable quality without ever losing sight of comfort, aesthetics and durability.